 Chambers purchased their first motorised bus in 1918.
-It had previously been used as an ambulance in France during the first world war.
-The end of the 1st World War with the advent of motorised buses, they increased frequency of services to twice weekly to Sudbury and Colchester.
+This bus had an interesting history having previously been used as an ambulance in France during the First World War.
+Following the end of the First World War and with the advent of motorised buses, they increased frequency of services to twice weekly to both Sudbury and Colchester.

-Between the Wars, bus services were increased to operate to such places as Halstead and Haverhill and further expansion into the general haulage, farming and coal merchants.
+Between the Wars, bus services were increased to operate to such places as Halstead and Haverhill.
+Alongside this, the company made further expansions to serve the general haulage, farming and coal markets.

-The period from the end of the 2nd World War, up until early sixties saw the farming, general haulage and coal merchants gradually disappear and the operation of buses and coaches increase.
-From the early seventies the bus services were concentrated on the Bury St Edmunds to Colchester service, which is one of the longest bus routes operated in the UK.
+The period from the end of the Second World War, up until early Sixties, saw the farming, general haulage and coal merchants work gradually disappear, whilst the operation of buses and coaches increased.
+From the early Seventies the bus services were concentrated on the Bury St Edmunds to Colchester service, which is one of the longest bus routes operated in the UK.

 Modern day services include the Colchester via Bures to Bury St Edmunds, Sudbury via Nayland to Colchester and Clare to Bury St Edmunds.

-Since the introduction of motorised buses, the bus and coach fleet has progressed from the open top charabancs of the 1920s, to today’s Air Conditioned Touring coaches fitted with every comfort and modern, low floor, easily accessible Double Deck Buses and Midibuses.
+Since the introduction of motorised buses, the bus and coach fleet has progressed from the open top charabancs of the 1920s, to today’s air-conditioned touring coaches (fitted with every comfort) and modern, low floor, easily accessible Double Deck Buses and Minibuses.